-It’s not Eon vs. Epic, it is Eon + Epic, and Eon pairs well with Epic to make Essential Patient Management seamless, efficient and effective.
+It’s not Eon vs. Epic, it is Eon + Epic, and Eon pairs well with Epic to make Eon Patient Management seamless, efficient and effective.
 While Epic does some things really well, it does not have a focus on data science.
 So, when identification of patients based on free-text is needed, Eon excels.
 Eon also excels at imbedding guidelines and automation for longitudinally tracking patients, thereby ensuring no patient is overlooked or does not receive evidence-based care.
 Conversely, Epic relies on the radiologists appropriately flagging these patients.
 At Eon, data science is our lifeblood, and our mission is to make patients healthier and healthcare affordable.

 Eon is a powerful supplement to Epic.
-Eon’s sophisticated implementation team works closely with your hospital’s IT group to build the most proficient Eon EPM solution available.
+Eon’s sophisticated implementation team works closely with your hospital’s IT group to build the most proficient EPM solution available.
 Depending on the scope of the project, the internal technical IT capabilities, and required clinical behavior, Eon can provide a customized solution that exceeds expectations.
 The Eon solution incorporates high precision linguistics and guideline based automation to streamline clinical workflow and achieve documented patient outcomes.

 Here is why the Eon + Epic integration solution is vastly superior to an Epic-only build: